Same-Day Appointments Available Call (605) 376-2130

 3

-Squeeze it along its length — feel for soft spots or areas that give differently than the rest
+Squeeze it along its length — feel for soft spots or sections that give differently

 4

-Have a helper press the brake pedal while you watch the hose — a bad hose may visibly swell under pressure
+Have a helper press the brake pedal while you watch — a failing hose may visibly swell under pressure

 After You Know the Answer — What Gets Replaced